-Pharmacy benefit managers (PBMs) have come under increased scrutiny as drug prices have begun to rise.
+Pharmacy benefit managers (PBMs) have come under increased scrutiny with rising drug costs.
 As price spikes were identified, manufacturers originally took the heat, but now are pointing the finger at PBMs who may also profit from higher prices.

 According to the Drug Channels Institute, the “Big Three” PBMs of Express Scripts, CVS/caremark and OptumRx made up 73 percent of all PBM prescription claims in 2015.
 All three of these companies, or their parent company, are Fortune top 30.
 More than just PBMs, they have expanded their business models and own several non-traditional PBM touchpoints with patients.
 PBMs have gotten larger to maximize purchasing power, but as publicly traded companies they report to shareholders who demand maximization of profit.

 The PBM’s role is to drive down costs for employers using their purchasing power.
 This purchasing power is turned into higher discounts and rebates from the manufacturer.
 For many years, PBMs have worked to drive costs lower, not only through purchasing power, but also by making people aware of mail order pricing and generic alternatives to brand name drugs.

 PBMs make money in several ways.
 Profits have risen as PBM consolidation has occurred.
 They have also become more aggressive with contracting as pharmaceutical companies have found new ways to increase their own profits.
 When new areas of spend develop, so too can a program from the PBM to manage that trend, but not all programs may actually save money for the employer.

 If PBMs are in place to protect employers from paying too much to drug makers, who protects employers from paying too much to PBMs?